Powered by .id - the population experts for Willoughby City Council

 Analysing the future household structure in Willoughby City Council, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
 Some areas, usually with separate housing stock, are dominated by families.
 Others, with more dense housing in inner city locations have significant numbers of lone person households and couples without dependents.

 |Forecast household types|

-In 2016, the dominant household type in Willoughby City Council was Couple families with dependents, which accounted for 36.5% of all households.
+In 2016, the dominant household type in Chatswood (CBD) was Lone person households, which accounted for 31.6% of all households.

 DISCLAIMER: While all due care has been taken to ensure that the content of this website is accurate and current, there may be errors or omissions in it and no legal responsibility is accepted for the information and opinions in this website.

 ABS Data and the copyright in the ABS Data remains the property of the Australian Bureau of Statistics.
 The copyright in the way .id has modified, transformed or reconfigured the ABS Data as published on this website remains the property of .id.
 ABS Data can be accessed from the Australian Bureau of Statistics at www.abs.gov.au.
 ABS data can be used under license - terms published on ABS website. email@example.com if you have any queries or wish to distribute any ABS data.